m4ttsch/omscs-notes-notes/secure-computer-systems/06-authorization.md

 ## Motivations

 Let's define the authorization problem:

 We have a process $P$ making a request $r$ for a protected resource $R$.
-Authentication tells us the source of the request $r$, a UID is associated with the process $P$ to help determine the source of R.
+Authentication tells us the source of the request $r$, a UID is associated with the process $P$ to help determine the source of $R$.

 Authorization addresses the question of how to decide if a request $r$ with user id UID should be granted or not.